jamesward/six-minute-apps/README.md

 Create a new Play Framework application using the `Hello Play Framework!` template.
 This will compile the application then run it and it's tests.
 You can see the running application at: [http://localhost:9000/](http://localhost:9000/)

+You may want to read the tutorial for the app before continuing.

 Open in an IDE
 --------------